% IMPORTANT: The following is UTF-8 encoded. This means that in the presence

 all SATs concerning breast cancer or ALS treatment

-cancer SATs and 2 of 11 ALS SATs could feasibly be
+2 of 11 ALS SATs could feasibly be supplemented with

-important eligibility criteria and a primary endpoint have
+eligibility criteria and a primary endpoint have to be

-to be identifiable in the RWD source.
-Ninety-three breast
+identifiable in the RWD source.
+Ninety-three breast cancer

-cancer trials had at least one outcome ascertainable in a
+trials had at least one outcome ascertainable in a RWD

-RWD source, and 35 trials had all important eligibility
+source, and 35 trials had all important eligibility criteria

-criteria recorded in a RWD source.
-Nine ALS trials had at
+recorded in a RWD source.
+Nine ALS trials had at least one

-least one primary endpoint ascertainable in RWD sources, and
+primary endpoint ascertainable in RWD sources, and 2 had all

-2 had all important eligibility criteria recorded in a RWD
+important eligibility criteria recorded in a RWD source.
+Our

-source.
-Our study shows that SATs with RWD-derived external
+study shows that SATs with RWD-derived external control arms

-control arms will rarely be suitable to establish treatment
+will rarely be suitable to establish treatment effects of

-effects of medicines in the current setting for the
+medicines in the current setting for the investigated

-investigated phenotypes and that SATs should be designed
+phenotypes and that SATs should be designed with limitations

-with limitations of the source of external controls in
+of the source of external controls in mind.},

 cin = {AG Hänisch},